The Cooking Oil That's Just Not Worth Using For Fried Chicken

 Few things in life are as satisfying as sinking your teeth into a piece of perfectly fried chicken with a shatteringly crisp, golden-brown crust.
 Sure, picking up a bucket of KFC works when you're in a hurry, but nothing can beat homemade fried chicken if it's maximum flavor that you're after — where else would you get to choose exactly how spicy, salty, or seasoned you want your chicken to be than in your own kitchen?
-Before you get to frying, here's a crucial tip for success: Steer clear of the olive oil.
+Before you get to frying, here's a crucial tip for success: you're better off steering clear of high-quality extra virgin olive oil.

 Advertisement